paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-083-retirement.md

 Amendment by Pub.
 L. 92–297 effective on 90th day after May 16, 1972, see section 10 of Pub.
 L. 92–297, set out as an Effective Date note under [section 3381 of this title](./chapter-033-examination-selection-and-placement.md#section-3381).

 #### Effective Date of 1969 Amendment
-Section 102(b) of Pub.
-L. 91–93 provided that: “The amendment made by subsection (a)(1) of this section [amending this section] shall become effective at the beginning of the first applicable pay period beginning after December 31, 1969.”
+Pub.
+L. 91–93, title I, § 102(b), Oct.
+20, 1969, 83 Stat.
+137, provided that: “The amendment made by subsection (a)(1) of this section [amending this section] shall become effective at the beginning of the first applicable pay period beginning after December 31, 1969.”

 Amendment by Pub.
 L. 91–93 inapplicable in cases of persons retired or otherwise separated prior to Oct.
 20, 1969, their rights and of their survivors continued as if such amendment had not been enacted, see section 207(a) of Pub.
 L. 91–93, set out as a note under [section 8331 of this title](./chapter-083-retirement.md#section-8331).

 #### Effective Date of 1968 Amendment
 Amendment by Pub.
 L. 90–486 effective Jan.
 1, 1969, except that no deductions or withholding from salary which result therefrom shall commence before first day of first pay period that begins on or after Jan.
 1, 1968, see section 11 of Pub.
 L. 90–486, set out as a note under [section 709 of Title 32](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title32-section709&num=0&edition=prelim), National Guard.

+#### Authorization of Payments
+Pub.
+L. 115–352, § 3(c), Dec.
+21, 2018, 132 Stat.
+5068, provided that: “All payments from the Office of Personnel Management authorized by subsections (a) and (b) [amending this section and section 8422 of ths title] shall be paid from the Civil Service Retirement and Disability Fund, and together with administrative expenses incurred by the Office in administering these subsections, shall be deemed to have been authorized to be paid from that Fund, which is appropriated for the payment thereof.”

 #### Contributions to Federal Civil Service Retirement System
 Pub.
 L. 106–346, § 101(a) [title V, § 505(f)], Oct.
 23, 2000, 114 Stat.
 1356, 1356A–54, provided that: “Notwithstanding section 8334(a)(1) or (k)(1) of title 5, United States Code, during the period beginning on October 1, 2002, through December 31, 2002, each employing agency (other than the United States Postal Service or the Metropolitan Washington Airports Authority) shall contribute—“(1) 7.5 percent of the basic pay of an employee; “(2) 8 percent of the basic pay of a congressional employee, a law enforcement officer, a member of the Capitol Police, a firefighter, or a nuclear materials courier; and “(3) 8.5 percent of the basic pay of a Member of Congress, a Court of Federal Claims judge, a United States magistrate [now United States magistrate judge], a judge of the United States Court of Appeals for the Armed Forces, or a bankruptcy judge, in lieu of the agency contributions otherwise required under section 8334(a)(1) of such title 5.”